francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 we can stick with getting a domain with one of the cheaper, lesser-known TLDs - many are under $10/year.

-I was lucky enough to snag the relatively coherent domain `backtalk.dev` to use for this series, as a nod to the common usage of echo servers image to demonstrate Kubernetes deployments.
+I was lucky enough to snag the relatively coherent domain `backtalk.dev` to use for this series, as a nod to the common usage of echo servers to demonstrate Kubernetes deployments.

 [//]: # (### 0.3 Install the `helm` Command-Line Tooling)